 You may wish to use Totally Unscented or Almost Unscented.
 The essential oils in Almost Unscented (lavender and cedarwood) are among those generally regarded as being fine to use in pregnancy.

-Our Tallow Balm is packaged in recyclable glass jars with a recyclable BPA-free plastic lid which doesn't come in contact with the Tallow Balm.
+The recyclable glass jars have a recyclable BPA-free plastic lid which doesn't come in contact with the Tallow Balm.

 The paperboard tubes are sturdy and environmentally friendly and are made from recycled paper, except for the inner paper lining, which is virgin paper (so the Tallow Balm does not come into contact with recycled paper).